ELECTIONS HAVE CONSEQUENCES: THIS IS A BIG ONE

 We need to remember this as the right whips up its most ardent base with very real regressive accomplishments to point at.

-- At this point, it should come as no surprise that the very premise for so-called heartbeat laws is premised on a lie.
+- At this point, it should come as no surprise that the rationale for so-called heartbeat laws is premised on a lie.
 It’s specifically designed to conjure images of a teeny-tiny baby suddenly quickened when her heart, by the grace of God, starts beating.
 In fact, identifiable cardiac activity at this stage of development is not the result of a sudden pulse emanating from a fully developed heart, or even anything resembling a heart.
 The first identifiable cardiac activity happens upon a thickening of the fetal pole, a four-millimeter area of tissue next to what amounts to a yolk sac.
 This, as with almost all premises for denying women their own medical choices, is a flat out misinformation tactic–a lie.